- 1. Introduction

 - contracted service providers and consultants;

 6. Privacy notice

-At or before the time we collect your personal information (or as soon as practicable afterwards), we may provide you with a notice (also known as ‘Privacy Notice’ or ‘APP Notice’) containing the following information:
+At or before the time we collect your personal information (or as soon as practicable afterwards), we may provide you with a notice (also known as ‘Privacy Notice’ or ‘Australian Privacy Principle (APP) Notice’) containing the following information:

 - the fact that we have collected your personal information, if it is likely that: